 Getting ready for your surgery

-He or she will ask about your medical history and your medicines.
+safe.
+During your meeting, you’ll talk about your medical history and your medicines.

 What to expect during surgery

-You will be moved onto the operating table.
+You’ll be moved onto the operating table.

-You will be given anesthesia through an IV or intravenous line into your arm or hand.
+The anesthesiologist will give you anesthesia through an IV (intravenous) line into

-When you are asleep, the surgeon will do the surgery.
+Once you’re asleep, the surgeon will do the surgery.